Julian Casablancas: Solo projects (2009–present)

 As a solo artist, Casablancas set out with an intention to say what was on his mind, both musically and lyrically.
-Speaking on his experience as a solo artist versus releasing music with The Strokes, the singer has put it simply, "it's like touring with me or with five of me," meaning that each member has their own opinionated state of mind.
-While such statements raised much concern for the relations between the band members, Casablancas claims that in pursuit of a solo career, he is protecting the integrity of the [Strokes] vibe.
-In having a musical project separate from The Strokes, he is able to "chase down any idea [he] wants", which he would refrain from doing with the band.
+Speaking on his experience as a solo artist versus releasing music with the Strokes, the singer has put it simply, "it's like touring with me or with five of me," meaning that each member has their own opinionated state of mind.
+While such statements raised much concern for the relations between the band members, Casablancas says that in pursuit of a solo career, he is protecting the integrity of the [Strokes] vibe.
+In having a musical project separate from the Strokes, he is able to "chase down any idea [he] wants", which he would refrain from doing with the band.

 His first solo album, Phrazes for the Young (inspired by the Oscar Wilde book "Phrases and Philosophies for the Use of the Young"), was released on November 2 in the UK and November 3, 2009, in the United States.
 Recorded in Omaha, Nebraska, and New York, the album was produced by Jason Lader, with additional production from Bright Eyes' Mike Mogis.
 The album was strongly influenced by new wave and electronica, with Casablancas utilizing synthesizers for many songs.
-He discussed his new influences by saying "I would've gone weirder with the music, but I wanted to be smart.
+He discussed his new styling by saying "I would've gone weirder with the music, but I wanted to be smart.
 I didn't want people to say, 'Okay, this is his weird abstract thing,' and dismiss the album.
 I worked too hard on it for that to happen...
 I wanted to be crazy original and bridge the gap between traditional music and modern music."

-Julian Casablancas made his live solo debut for a private party for fashion brand Opening Ceremony in Tokyo, Japan.
-To celebrate the release of the EP, Casablancas performed a series of shows in October 2009 at The Downtown Palace Theatre in Los Angeles with his live show band, The Sick Six.
-Members of The Sick Six include Jeff Kite (keyboard), Nelson London (synthesizer), JP Bowersock (guitar), Danielle Haim (percussion) and Alex Carapetis (drums).
-Casablancas then toured with The Sick Six in Europe, United States, Australia and Japan from November 2009 until July 2010.
+Julian Casablancas made his live solo debut for a private party for the introduction of a fashion brand in Tokyo.
+To celebrate the release of the EP, he performed a series of shows in October 2009 at The Downtown Palace Theatre in Los Angeles with his live show band, the Sick Six.
+Members of the band included Jeff Kite (keyboard), Nelson London (synthesizer), JP Bowersock (guitar), Danielle Haim (percussion) and Alex Carapetis (drums).
+Casablancas then toured with the Sick Six in Europe, United States, Australia, and Japan from November 2009 until July 2010.